-^{}Does not include all projects that will be complete in 2016, e.g. The Edge, ISU Dorm, Campus Avenue, Walnut Ridge, 1st Phase Stadium View, etc.
+Does not include all projects that will be complete in 2016, e.g. The Edge, ISU Dorm, Campus Avenue, Walnut Ridge, 1st Phase Stadium View, etc.

-Recent development trends of the past 6 years have yielded an average of building permits issued for 295 apartment units and 725 bedrooms per year.
-The highest single year of construction was 2014 with building permits for 416 units and 1190 bedrooms.
-When considering the city's apartment construction it is important to note that student housing generally has a much higher ratio of bedrooms to units compared to standard multi-family housing that is built with mostly one and two-bedroom units.
+Recent development trends of the past 6 years have yielded an annual average of building permits for 295 apartment units and 725 bedrooms.
+The highest single year of construction was 2014 with building permits for 416 units and 1,190 bedrooms.
+When considering the city's apartment construction, it is important to note that student housing generally has a much higher ratio of bedrooms to units compared to standard multifamily housing that is built with mostly one and two-bedroom units.
 Construction of more "typical" apartment units would then increase the number of units built to yield the same number of bedrooms as compared to prior years.

 Based upon staff's prior assessment of apartment development trends; vacancy rates; economic development; and university enrollment increases, there appears to be a sustainable near term demand for multi-family housing options at levels similar to recent years.
 Staff specifically believes that multi-family housing targeted to the workforce or the general housing needs of community, beyond student specific housing, has lagged in the past few years and that these types of multi-family are needed within the community.
 As indicated in the above table, the range of potential apartment development and sites for apartments exceeds the likely 2-3 year demand from prior years, but may be viewed as meeting longer term needs of the City beyond the next few years.
+If this project is approved, the City may need to revisit its project supply and demand for high density residential based upon the estimates of the table above within any new requests for apartment development.